thingstelemetry/laravel-traccar/docs/src/content/docs/server/get-information.md

 | openIdEnabled    | boolean        | Whether OpenID authentication is enabled.                                                             |
 | openIdForce      | boolean        | If true, OpenID auth is enforced for sign-in.                                                         |
 | version          | string         | Traccar server version string.                                                                        |

+### Typed fields and enums

+- Map (TrackTelemetry\\Traccar\\Enums\\Map)
+  - Values: 'openFreeMap', 'locationIqStreets', 'locationIqDark', 'osm', 'openTopoMap', 'carto', 'googleRoad', 'googleSatellite', 'googleHybrid', 'autoNavi', 'ordnanceSurvey'
+  - Defaults to: Map::LOCATION_IQ_STREETS when API value is null/unknown
+  - Tips: Use ->value for the raw key (e.g., 'osm') or ->label() for a human-friendly name

+- CoordinateFormat (TrackTelemetry\\Traccar\\Enums\\CoordinateFormat)
+  - Values: 'dd' (Decimal Degrees), 'ddm' (Degrees Decimal Minutes), 'dms' (Degrees Minutes Seconds)
+  - Default: CoordinateFormat::DD

+- ServerAttributes (TrackTelemetry\\Traccar\\Dto\\ServerAttributes)
+  - Contains optional UI and preference fields such as language, map settings, and units
+  - Units are strongly typed enums with sensible defaults if missing:
+    - speedUnit: SpeedUnit ('kn', 'kmh', 'mph') — default SpeedUnit::KNOTS
+    - distanceUnit: DistanceUnit ('km', 'mi', 'nmi') — default DistanceUnit::KILOMETERS
+    - altitudeUnit: AltitudeUnit ('m', 'ft') — default AltitudeUnit::METERS
+    - volumeUnit: VolumeUnit ('l', 'gal') — default VolumeUnit::LITERS
+    - timezone: string — default 'UTC'
+  - Any unknown/extra keys from the API are preserved in attributes->others for forward compatibility

+Note on defaults: For enum-backed fields, the DTO safely falls back to a sensible default when the API provides null or an unrecognized value.
+This allows you to rely on consistent types across your application.

 ### Error handling
 - Authentication or connectivity issues will result in an exception from the underlying connector.
 Use try/catch when calling Server::getInformation() if you need to handle failures gracefully.